Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-\subsubsection{Processing of 1D vs 3D Data}
+\subsubsection{Processing of 1D vs.~3D Data}

-Our method involves training 16 distinct ML and DL models that are considered to be relevant for on-board processing, with a particular emphasis on DL models, as they are often better suited to capture complex data relationships.
-To train the models, we maintain the same data split used in our prior article \cite{justo2023open}, allocating 30 HS images for training (79\%), 3 images for validation (8\%), and 5 images for testing (13\%).
-Furthermore, we employ an additional deployment set of 10 HS images, also from the sea-land-cloud dataset, to test the best-performing model's ability to generalize to further new data.
-Additional details such as the specific image identifiers for the split are provided in the supplementary material referenced at the end of the paper.

-The ML and DL models presented in this work handle the data in either one-dimensional (1D) or three-dimensional (3D) formats.
+The models presented in this work handle the data in either one-dimensional (1D) or three-dimensional (3D) formats.
 On the one hand, when we refer to 1D processing, it implies that the models make predictions solely based on spectral characteristics, disregarding any nearby spatial context.
-Examples of such models include 1D-CNNs based on 1D convolutions, where the input consists of a spectral signature without any spatial context.
-Henceforth, within this paper, we refer to these types of models as 1D models.
-When we refer to 3D processing, it signifies that the models concurrently analyze multiple adjacent spatial pixels, incorporating the hyperspectral datacube with both spectral (1D) and spatial (2D) information to predict the class for each pixel.
-Models like 2D-CNNs, that we refer henceforth as 2D models serve as examples, where the input is a 3D image containing both spatial and spectral data.
-Convolutional layers in 2D-CNN models operate by first applying 2D convolutions individually between each spectral channel and its corresponding kernel component.
-Subsequently, they aggregate the 2D convolutional results stacked in the spectral dimension to produce a final 2D feature map for the neural kernel.
+Examples of such models include 1D-CNNs based on 1D convolutions, where the input consists of a spectral signature with no spatial context.
+Henceforth, we refer to these types of models as 1D models.
+However, when we refer to 3D processing, it signifies that the models concurrently analyze multiple adjacent spatial pixels, incorporating the hyperspectral datacube with both spectral (1D) and spatial (2D) information to predict the class for each pixel.
+Models such as 2D-CNNs, that we refer to henceforth as 2D models serve as examples, where the input is a 3D image containing both spatial and spectral data.
+Convolutional layers in 2D-CNN models operate by first applying 2D convolutions individually between each spectral channel and its respective neural kernel component.
+Subsequently, they aggregate the 2D convolutional results stacked in the spectral dimension to produce a final 2D feature map.
+Finally, we describe in Appendix \ref{Appendix:data_dimensions_arrengement} the arrangement of the data dimensions required for training and inference.
+In the appendix, we provide details on how the images are divided into non-overlapping 3D patches to train the 2D-CNNs and reduce computational complexity by processing each pixel only once, while using a small patch size of 48 $\times$ 48.
+This size ensures integer spatial dimensions through pooling layers halving dimensions of feature maps, while being also especially convenient for reducing computational complexity in orbit compared to processing larger patches.